NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Has endlag on both sides
     - Reduced from 25 to 10 on behind (same for front)
 - 6B
-    - Shoulder hitbox does not appear on the first active frame
-    - Becomes an untechable bounce on the second active frame
-    - Delay to 5B(B) changed to be an 8 frame wait instead of 10
+    - Changed to be an elbow attack
-    - High instead of mid
+    - If holding B on frame 17 it will launch instead
+    - Turns around back turned
+    - Crushes frame 7 - 53
+    - Hitboxes slightly bigger
+- 6BB(B) hitboxes slightly bigger
 - 6A
     - Has slightly more lift
     - Comes out one frame earlier when done in a string